NoteDance/Note-documentation/README.md

 # Train:
+## Note and Keras:
-Agent built with Note and Keras.
+Agent built with Note or Keras.
 ```python
 import tensorflow as tf
 from Note.RL import rl